spjogorman/GraphTheoryProject/README.md

 # GraphTheoryProject
 # Sean O'Gorman - G00314259

-The script can be run using the command line and typing: python thompson.python
+The script can be run using the command line and typing: python thompson.py

 Once the script has been run, the user will be prompted to press 1 to enter  their own data, or press 2 to run a series of precoded tests.